cpapasotiri/Project/project2/README.md

 ## Compile & Run
     C++
-    Use the following commands to compile
+    Use the following commands to compile:
         cmake .
         cmake --build .
-        Run the project2 executable with the following command:
+        Run the project executable with the following command:
-            ./project2 <filepath> <dimensions> <K>
+            ./project <filepath> <dimensions> <K>
-            e.g. ./project2 ../project2/datasets/2dims.bin 2 2
+            e.g. ./project ../project2/datasets/2dims.bin 2 2
-            e.g. ./project2 ../project2/datasets/00000020.bin 100 10
+            e.g. ./project ../project2/datasets/00000020.bin 100 10

+    Use the the following commands to run Catch2 Unit Tests:
-        Run the Catch2 Unit Tests with the following command:
+        Run the tests executable with the following command:
             ./allTests
+        Run to see tests in detail:
+            make run_tests

     Use the following command to clean build files: make clean_all

 ## Οργάνωση κώδικα
-    project2/
+    Project/
     ├── datasets/
     │   ├── *.bin
     ├── include/